 After being sold, Oyu Tolgoi concentrate goes to customer smelters where it is further refined into more pure metals.
 After this processing, the copper, gold, and silver are used to make many of the products that the world relies on today.

-Oyu Tolgoi was awarded the Copper Mark, the copper industry’s new responsible production programme, in October 2020.To be awarded the Copper Mark, Oyu Tolgoi demonstrated that it met over 30 criteria for responsible environmental, social and governance operating practices.
+Oyu Tolgoi was awarded the Copper Mark, the copper industry’s new responsible production programme, in October 2020.To be awarded the Copper Mark, Oyu Tolgoi demonstrated that it met over 30 criteria for responsible environmental, social and governance operating practices, including the responsible sourcing of minerals.

 The Copper Mark is the first and only programme for responsible production of the copper industry.
 Originally developed by the International Copper Association with inputs from a broad range of stakeholders including customers, NGOs and producers, the Copper Mark is now an independent entity with a multi-stakeholder council.